wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    It ends with messages like these:

    <pre>worker_1   | [2020-01-17 04:59:42,036: INFO/Beat] beat: Starting...
-   ✔ End of script after 1883 minutes and 677960 512-byte disk blocks consumed.
+   ✔ End of script after 1883 seconds and 677960 bytes of disk space.
    </pre>

    If you added "-o" parameter to the command, the script opens the app in your default browser.